-3Under certain exceptional conditions, where the climate keeps the outdoor water temperature below safe levels yearround, or where there are no suitably safe and accessible places (outdoors or indoors) within a reasonable traveling distance to swim at any time during the year, the council Scout executive and advancement committee may, on an individual Scout basis, authorize an alternative for requirements 5b and 5c.
+&lt;sup>3Under certain exceptional conditions, where the climate keeps the outdoor water temperature below safe levels yearround, or where there are no suitably safe and accessible places (outdoors or indoors) within a reasonable traveling distance to swim at any time during the year, the council Scout executive and advancement committee may, on an individual Scout basis, authorize an alternative for requirements 5b.
 The local council may establish appropriate procedures for submitting and processing these types of requests.
 All the other requirements, none of which necessitate entry in the water or entry in a watercraft on the water, must be completed as written.

-- 7a.
-After completing Tenderfoot requirement 6c, be physically active at least 30 minutes each day for five days a week for four weeks.
-Keep track of your activities. - 7b.
+- 7b.
 Share your challenges and successes in completing Second Class requirement 7a.
 Set a goal for continuing to include physical activity as part of your daily life and develop a plan for doing so. - 7c.
 Participate in a school, community, or troop program on the dangers of using drugs, alcohol, and tobacco and other practices that could be harmful to your health.
 Discuss your participation in the program with your family, and explain the dangers of substance addictions.
 Report to your Scoutmaster or other adult leader in your troop about which parts of the Scout Oath and Scout Law relate to what you learned. - 8a.
 Participate in a flag ceremony for your school, religious institution, chartered organization, community, or Scouting activity. - 8b.
 Explain what respect is due the flag of the United States. - 8c.
 With your parents or guardian, decide on an amount of money that you would like to earn, based on the cost of a specific item you would like to purchase.
 Develop a written plan to earn the amount agreed upon and follow that plan; it is acceptable to make changes to your plan along the way.
 Discuss any changes made to your original plan and whether you met your goal. - 8d.
 At a minimum of three locations, compare the cost of the item for which you are saving to determine the best place to purchase it.
 After completing Second Class requirement 8c, decide if you will use the amount that you earned as originally intended, save all or part of it, or use it for another purpose. - 8e.
 Participate in two hours of service through one or more service projects approved by your Scoutmaster.
 Tell how your service to others relates to the Scout Oath. - 9a.
 Explain the three R's of personal safety and protection. - 9b.
 Describe bullying; tell what the appropriate response is to someone who is bullying you or another person. - 10.
 Demonstrate Scout spirit by living the Scout Oath and Scout Law.
-Tell how you have done your duty to God and how you have lived four different points of the Scout Law (not to include those used for Tenderfoot requirement 9) in your everyday life.
+Tell how you have done your duty to God and how you have lived four different points of the Scout Law (not to include those used for Tenderfoot requirement 9) in your everyday life. - 11.
+While working toward the Second Class rank, and after completing Tenderfoot requirement 10, participate in a Scoutmaster conference. - 12.
+Successfully complete your board of review for the Second Class rank.